 Based on the foregoing, the Secretariat recommends that the Council consider:

-– revising Decision 482 to remove the Member State’s ability to select the specific satellite network to which its free entitlement will apply and instead apply the free entitlement to the least expensive filing.
+– revising Decision 482 to remove the Member State’s ability to select the specific satellite network to which its free entitlement will apply and instead apply the free entitlement to the least expensive filing that represents a complete satellite network or system, as determined by the Bureau on the basis of objective and transparent criteria.
 The implications of this proposal for 2024 would have amounted to an increase in revenue of CHF 989 166; or

-– revising Decision 482 to remove the Member State’s ability to select the specific satellite network to which its free entitlement will apply to the first invoice would lead to an amount estimated increase of CHF 745 512 in 2024; and / or
+– revising Decision 482 to remove the Member State’s ability to select the specific satellite network to which its free entitlement will apply and to instead apply the first free entitlement to the first eligible invoice free corresponding to a filing that represents a complete satellite network or system, as determined by the Bureau on the basis of objective and transparent criteria.
+This would lead to an amount estimated increase of CHF 745 512 in 2024; and / or

 – specifying that the expenses of the Secretariat related to free entitlements should continue to be included in the calculation of direct and indirect costs to be recovered from SNF fees.

+– introducing a safeguard whereby a free entitlement may not be applied to multiple filings supporting the same global or regional commercial satellite system across different notifying administrations within the same year.

+– requiring full cost recovery where the primary economic benefit accrues outside the notifying administration.

+– providing that, for developing countries, where a satellite network or system is established as a sub-regional system by a group of named administrations for the purpose of promoting equitable access and serving collective national or regional connectivity objectives, the application of a free entitlement by one notifying administration on behalf of the group shall not preclude that notifying administration from benefiting from its own free entitlement for the relevant year.

 4.3 Determination of the cost components to be recovered